Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/services/monitoring/MonitorTypeRegistry/functions/isValidMonitorType.md

 `string`

-Monitor type to check
+The monitor type identifier to check.

 ## Returns

 `boolean`

-True if type is registered
+True if the type is registered, false otherwise.

+## Remarks

+Returns true if the specified monitor type identifier is registered, false otherwise.